padiketeku/EarthObservation101-Practicals/Activity-08-Creating Spectral Indices for Surface Types.md

 ![image](https://github.com/user-attachments/assets/8d89f376-304d-4776-9c22-01b6ef61525c)

 The band name is "nd".
 The band can be renamed to a more meaningful name.
-In this case rename the band as "NDVI".
+Rename the "nd" as "NDVI".
 To do this, re-write the code as:

 ```JavaScript
 var ndvi = s2 //this is the multiband image to create the ndvi layer from